 Figma provides powerful design features like Vector Networks and Non-destructive Boolean Operations, but its true purpose is effortless collaboration.
 Its advantage is this – since they’re mostly desktop-based, not many user experience design tools can offer real-time communication and collaborative work, but browser-based Figma can.

 The possibilities are thus quite tempting.
 Not only can the entire team work on different aspects of a single project at the same time (which immensely increases efficiency and speeds up the process), but managers and mentors can join in the session as well, keeping track of everything that’s going on.
-If we add the fact that it operates seamlessly, it’s clear why Figma is currently a favorite of collaborative UX designers.
+If we add the fact that it operates seamlessly, it’s clear why Figma is currently a favourite of collaborative UX designers.

 30. Logo Design: Logomakr